 Find a style tweak

-When in Site Styles, click an area of a page to display the style tweaks available for that area and hide the rest.
+Click an area of a page in the preview panel to display the style tweaks available for that area and hide the rest.
 The style highlighter box appears around the element you're clicking.
+Return to all options by clicking Show all.
 This shortcut is available in most templates and for most areas on your site.

 For some tweaks, you can click and drag within the preview to adjust the settings: